- Automatically counts and logs reps, sets, velocity and power

 Now its time to choose the exercise.
 PUSH measures movement speed and power on over 250 exercises.
-You can find a full list on this link.
 Each move requires a custom algorithm so the band can accurately assess the speed from your arm.
 The company says that every exercise that is added to the list is tested and validated against lab grade equipment to ensure optimal accuracy and reliability.

 You will probably find that some adjustment to your regular routine is necessary.
 But with a couple of hundred exercises in the database, and more continually being added, finding a replacement should not be too difficult.
 Also, for exercises that are not tracked automatically, you can manually log the weight, sets and reps completed – but you will not get detailed performance data for those.
 It’s also worth noting, at the moment PUSH Band does not work for most lower-body routines.